-Be prepared for the new Georgia cell phone law!
-Effective July 1, 2018, it will be illegal in Georgia to hold a cell phone and talk while driving.
+Georgia cell phone law makes it illegal in Georgia to hold a cell phone and talk while driving.
 Instead, if you talk and drive, you must do so hands-free via Bluetooth or some other hands-free device.

 Distracted Driving Statistics